amoslue/public-obsidian/content/技术笔记/Docker.md

 ========
-a process running as PID 1 in container is a process running on random PID on the host. namespace ensures the processes in the container runs isolated from the
+a process running as PID 1 in container is a process running on random PID on the host. namespace ensures the processes in the container runs isolated from the host.
 ![[Pasted image 20250710201348.png]]